 You must complete 9 hours of graduate credit at Ball State before beginning your internship.
-Six of those 9 hours—including FCFN 642 - Nutrition Assessment—must be completed within the Department of Family and Consumer Sciences, and you must have a graduate GPA of 3.0 or higher.
+Six of those 9 hours—including FCFN 642 - Nutrition Assessment—must be completed within the Department of Nutrition and Health Science), and you must have a graduate GPA of 3.0 or higher.
 Ball State is the only university in Indiana that offers 9 credit hours for completion of a dietetic internship.

 Two dietetic internship classes are offered each year—one beginning in January and one beginning in May.
 After a week of orientation, each intern will complete 30 weeks of supervised practice, followed by four days of evaluation activities in the final week.
 All interns are expected to work 40-hour weeks during their supervised practice, which will be broken down as follows:

 - Nine weeks (360 hours) in hospital food systems management rotation

 - 12-13 weeks (520 hours) in hospital nutrition therapy rotation (12 weeks for those attending the diabetes camp)